 St. William's provided numerous rare moths.
 This hickory-feeding species has only a couple of previous records for Canada, despite frequent searching in the Long Point area.
 In addition to Norfolk, there are historic records from Lambton County as well.

 Staying out late payed off on a few occasions.
-During my first visit to St. Williams on July 10-11, I was about to pack it in just before 3 AM when I noticed this beauty on the sheet.
+During my first visit to St. Williams on July 10-11, I was about to pack it in around 3:30 AM when I noticed this beauty on the sheet.
 The quite rare in Ontario, Pink Prominent (Hyparpax aurora).
 What a night-cap!

 Below, I have listed the Ontario moth families and have indicated how many species I photographed from that family in 2020.
 I have added a few representative photos of my favourite species.